VadimZubchenko/fullstack-open-tehtavat/osa0/Single_Page_App/README.md

     Note right of browser: Send the new note attached as JSON file.
     Note right of server: Put the new note into array server-->>browser: HTTP 201 Created<br/>{"message":"note created"}
-    deactivate server
+    Note left of browser:  The Javascript code's callback function<br/>is triggered and responded text is printed in the console deactivate server

 ```